google/lisp-koans/README.md

 Additionally, many of the tests are based on new material that is special to Common Lisp.

+### Threads

 Note that the unit on threads uses bordeaux-threads and bt-semaphore.
 The user must have Quicklisp installed and loaded or a reader macro will remove the instructions to run :threads.
 For information and instructions on installing Quicklisp please see: https://www.quicklisp.org/beta/

-The user can either remove #+quicklisp and uncomment (load "~/.quicklisp/setup.lisp") in threads.lisp, or  if they know quicklisp will be loaded while running contemplate.lisp do nothing.
+The user can either remove #+quicklisp in '.koans' and add `(load "~/quicklisp/setup.lisp")` in 'contemplate.lisp', or  if they know quicklisp will be loaded while running contemplate.lisp do nothing.